 Today, there are many barriers that prevent individuals from obtaining meaningful employment, and one of these barriers is not having a high school diploma or GED.
 According to researchers, each year, more than a million children leave school without a traditional high school diploma.
 This takes a considerable toll on both students and society, falling unevenly across racial groups, ultimately affecting income distribution and creating health disparities.

-The most obvious cost to failing to complete high school is lower expected lifetime earnings.
+The most obvious cost of failing to complete high school is lower expected lifetime earnings.
 In 2012, the median weekly earnings of workers without a high school diploma were $417.
 The median earnings of workers with a high school diploma were $652.
-This disparity in earnings adds up over time, with an estimated lifetime earnings of dropouts being $260,000 less than those of high school graduates.
+This disparity in earnings adds up over time, with estimated lifetime earnings of dropouts being $260,000 less than those of high school graduates.
 The unemployment rate for those without a high school diploma is almost double the overall rate, at 12.4%, while those who have earned a high school diploma have an unemployment rate of 8.3%.

 Non-high school graduates also work fewer weeks each year and are less likely to benefit from employer-provided pension plans and health insurance.
 This results in having less job experience over time; workers without a high school diploma gain an additional 4.6 years of experience as they age from 22 to 30.
 Those with a diploma gain an average of 5.9 years of experience.

 According to the U.S. Census Bureau, there were a reported 182,672 Georgian households, or over 8 percent, received Food Stamps or SNAP.
 The Department of Labor reports that the unemployment rate in Georgia is 7.1 percent, slightly higher than the national rate of 6.7 percent.
 More than 17 percent of Georgians live under the poverty line.
-According to HUD, families who pay more than 30 percent of their income for housing are considered cost burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care.
+According to HUD, families who pay more than 30 percent of their income for housing are considered cost burdened and may have difficulty affording necessities such as food, clothing, transportation, and medical care.
 An estimated 12 million renter and homeowner households now pay more than 50 percent of their annual incomes for housing.
 A family with one full-time worker earning the minimum wage cannot afford the local fair-market rent for a two-bedroom apartment anywhere in the United States.